amateurPotato/inference_performance_on_systems/README.md

 Serverless
-1)Create a bucket for storing model and label map 2)Create a bucket for input images
+1) Create a bucket for storing model and label map.
+2) Create a bucket for input images.
-3)Create a bucket for output images
+3) Create a bucket for output images.
-4Create a bucket for artifacts
+4) Create a bucket for artifacts.

-upload model and label files in for each model in separate folder Upload lambda code in a zip to artifacts bucket
+5) Upload model and label files in for each model in separate folder.
+6) Upload lambda code in a zip to artifacts bucket.
-Upload requirements.zip file to artifact bucket
+7) Upload requirements.zip file to artifact bucket.

-Create IAM Role: lambda_inference_role with following access for lambda function:
+8) Create IAM Role: lambda_inference_role with following access for lambda function:
 ```
 create cloudwatch logs
 access above s3 buckets
 invoke other lambda function
 ```

-Create aws layer with serverless/requirements.zip
+9) Create aws layer with serverless/requirements.zip.

-Create 5 lambda functions:
+10) Create 5 lambda functions:
 ```
 Runtime: Python 3.6
 Role: lambda_inference_role